 I came across this really helpful and detailed report by Classics Monthly who began the longest-running test (3 years!) of its kind in the UK.
 No gimmicks, just time.
 Their findings could help preserve your classic’s metal, quite possibly indefinitely.
 I thought this might be useful reading for anybody interested in keeping their vintage vehicle protected from the dreaded ‘tin worm’ that is rust!

-Applied using a new paint brush for each coating, they were painted onto freshly prepared, Heritage Quality MGB sill sections.
+Applied using a new paintbrush for each coating, they were painted onto freshly prepared, Heritage Quality MGB sill sections.
 Our thanks to Moss Europe for supplying the sill sections.
-80-grit paper was lightly abraded over each only to determine the stability of the surface after three years.
+The 80-grit paper was lightly abraded over each only to determine the stability of the surface after three years.

 Products tested; Bilt-Hamber Electrox, Caprotech RX10, Eastwood Rust Encapsulator, Noxudol 700, POR-15, Rust Bullet Six Shooter, Rust Seal, Rustbuster Epoxy-Mastic 121